 Privacy

 The telehealth workspace should replicate the office environment by offering a private space.
 Views of doors and windows should be limited and children should be prevented from entering the room when possible.
-Audio alerts from the practitioner’s phone and computer should be disabled to avoid distracting the client.
+Audio alerts from the provider's phone and computer should be disabled to avoid distracting the client or patient.

 Location

-Conducting all sessions from the same locations helps establish a familiar, safe, and stable space for the client.
-Practitioners should avoid moving the workspace and limit changes to the background, particularly when offering trauma-informed therapy.
+Conducting all sessions from the same locations helps establish a familiar, safe, and stable space for the client or patient.
+Providers should avoid moving the workspace and limit changes to the background, particularly when offering trauma-informed therapy.

 Backgrounds

-Practitioners should be careful when placing reflective objects in the background, such as photo frames, as they might reflect light into the camera.
-Virtual backgrounds should also be avoided, as they increase uncertainty about the practitioner’s environment.
+Providers should be careful when placing reflective objects in the background, such as photo frames, as they might reflect light into the camera.
+Virtual backgrounds should also be avoided, as they increase uncertainty about the provider's environment.

 Second screens

-Second screen makes it easier to take notes during the telehealth consult, whilst still being able to see the client on the primary screen.
-When using a second screen, practitioners should narrate the process in real-time, so the client knows the practitioner is not distracted.
+A second screen makes it easier to take notes during the telehealth consult, whilst still being able to see the client or patient on the primary screen.
+When using a second screen, providers should narrate the process in real-time, so the client or patient knows the provider is not distracted.

 Tablets